Support Equipment

 Crossing Support Role

 The BMK-130M is useful to a bridge or ferry unit because it moves floating bridge equipment rather than acting as an armed combat craft.
-Open vessel references describe the steel-hulled diesel boat as a tug for small craft and towing crossings, with the BMK-130M as the main model in the family.
+FleetPhoto describes the steel-hulled diesel boat as a tug for small craft and towing crossings, while Russian patent literature cites a Vympel BMK-130M manual and describes the baseline boat with an engine, reverse-reduction gear, one propeller in a nozzle, and a rudder.

 Primary task